- Military Basics

 Gold Star and Surviving Family Member Representative

-If you are not receiving the assistance or the military survivor benefits authorized by law that you feel you are entitled to receive, do not hesitate to contact your Gold Star Surviving Family Member Representative for assistance.
+If you are not receiving the assistance or the military survivor benefits authorized by law that you feel you are entitled to receive, do not hesitate to contact your Gold Star and Surviving Family Member Representative for assistance.